Childcare Team Associate

 Employer Overview:

 Advent United Methodist Church is an active faith community serving Greenville, SC and the surrounding areas.
 Our mission is to make disciples of Jesus Christ for the transformation of the world.
 The Children’s Ministry serves children from birth to fifth grade on a weekly basis, generally on Sunday mornings and Wednesday evenings.
-The Children’s Ministry staff consists of a director(s) who works alongside a Childcare Team Lead and a team of volunteers.
+The Children’s Ministry staff consists of a director(s) who works alongside childcare staff and a team of volunteers.
 The church and childcare is open for special holidays such as Christmas Eve and Easter as well as special events scheduled throughout the year.
 Additional child care may be provided at varying times as requested by church life groups with ample notice and as possible with the childcare staff in order to support church families during on-campus meeting times.

 Role Overview:

 The Childcare Team Lead reports every Sunday morning to care for nursery children, six weeks to three years old.
-The Childcare Team Lead also reports Wednesday evenings to provide childcare for life groups or special events.
+The Childcare Team Lead also reports Wednesday evenings to provide multi age childcare for life groups or special events.
 Additionally, the Childcare Team Lead will be requested to work during other special events (such as a one week evening vacation Bible school during the summer) and certain holidays.
 The Childcare Team Lead reports to the Director of Children’s Ministry.
 Our vision is that the childcare team is a part of the Advent family, even if the team is not a member of Advent UMC.

 Defining Characteristics: